raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 - A breadboard
 - 6 tactile push buttons
 - 14 male to female jumper cables
-- A 40 (2 x 20) way GPIO stacking header (with the long pins)
+- A 40 pin GPIO stacking header (with the long pins)

-    Use this to mount the Sense HAT onto the Raspberry Pi so that you'll have GPIO pins protruding through it so that jumper cables can be attached.
+    Use this to mount the Sense HAT onto the Raspberry Pi instead of the one you received with the HAT.
+Then you'll have the GPIO pins protruding through the HAT such that jumper cables can be attached to the breadboard.

     Try [Toby Electronics](http://www.toby.co.uk/content/catalogue/products.aspx?series=REF-18xxxx-0x), part number REF-182684-02

 ## GPIO mapping